codex-academy/codeX_Feb2015Intro/publish-your-code-to-a-website.md

 ## Publish your code to a website

 Now we're going to publish your work to a website, using [GitHub Pages](https://pages.github.com/).
-If you have a git branch called `gh-pages` in a reposito that you have pushed to GitHub, GitHub will publish the static HTML, CSS, and JavaScript for you at at `<username>.github.io`.
+If you have a git branch called `gh-pages` in a repository that you have pushed to GitHub, GitHub will publish the static HTML, CSS, and JavaScript for you at at `<username>.github.io`.
 You can use this for any static content, but not for apllications that require a server.

 ## Branches